stgm/scientific-programming-1/90 Python/20 Basics/30 Input.md

     print("Hello,", name)

 The string `"Please enter your first name: "` that follows the function `input`, is immediately displayed on the users screen when `input` is executed.
 After which `input` will patiently wait for the user to fill in any value and until they press **enter**.
 The provided value is now assigned a name.
 In the example above it is coincidentally assigned the name `name`.
-After which it is printed on the next line using the variable `name` within teh print statement.
+After which it is printed on the next line using the variable `name` within the print statement.

 The `input` function always gives you the user provided value as a string.
 But sometimes you want the user to provide a number, so you can perform a calculation.
 Then you'd have to use one of the conversions demonstrated above.
 For instance: